 Did I mention an actual REAL BABY TIGER?
 I didn’t pet it.
 The fee was $20 and I had already spent my per diem on one of those cocktails from Ivory Coast.

 (Note: all of this is in the lobby.
-I could go on to describe the amenities, which included double beds, local soap, and an entire floor of laser tag, but the goal of this blog is not to make you jealous.)
+I could describe the double beds and entire floor of laser tag, but I’m not trying to make you jealous.)

 The point is, this is obviously the perfect place to hold a convention geared towards Japanese culture.
 I’m assuming the DaishoCon organizers called up the place, hung up after “yes, our resort is themed around the continent of A-” and started high-fiving.